DR. Heather Rose-Carlson PsyD, LP

 Christina Finlo MA, LMFT

-I have been in practice just under 10 years, including private practice, community health, and residential treatment.
+I have been in practice for over 10 years, including private practice, community health, and residential treatment.
 I have worked with numerous teens, couples, families and adult individuals.
 I have experience working with multiple issues involving mood, behavior, trauma, relationships, sexuality, and self-concept.

 For me, therapy is about balance between challenge and nurture.
 Challenge is all about insight, reflection, learning, and expanding knowledge of the world and ourselves.
 Nurture is about compassion, connection, and understanding how you think, feel and operate.
 I blend exploring how our genetics and experiences combined with who we are at our creative emotional core.
 Regardless of the types of symptoms we develop, underneath lies the depth of who we are as we struggle to cope with our reality and what it means to us.
 Exploring these areas can lead to getting unstuck, growth, freedom, healing and feeling more alive and connected.
 Adlerian psychology is very useful and practical especially when integrated with other styles.
 My graduate research was in the area of attachment which contributes to a great understanding of relationships and the impact of our bonds with others.